Daunte Wright protests: Memorials and reaction to Potter's criminal proceedings

 On the day of opening statements in the trial on December 8, 2021, supporters and family members of Daunte Wright gathered in downtown Minneapolis, and were joined by protesters and the families of others who were killed by police: George Floyd, Jacob Blake, and Breonna Taylor.
 Minnesota Governor Tim Walz Brooklyn began preparations for possible deployment of the state's National Guard, if needed.
 Brooklyn Center schools announced that schools would have an extended holiday break in late December to avoid student classes coinciding with the conclusion of the trial and potential civil unrest.

 The number of protesters dwindled over the course of the Potter trial as outside temperatures became colder.
 A lone demonstrator was protesting outside the courtroom building by December 17, 2021.
 A small group of demonstrators gathered outside the courtroom building on December 20, 2021, as the jury began its deliberations.
 The crowd grew to 50 people by the third day of jury deliberations on December 22, 2021.
 Some downtown Minneapolis businesses at the City Center shopping mall began boarding up store fronts.

 Potter was convicted of first-degree and second-degree manslaughter charges on December 23, 2021.
 The security measures at the Hennepin County Government Center were more lax than during the trial of Derek Chauvin the proceeding April, and downtown Minneapolis calmly awaited the verdict with relatively few businesses boarding up.
 A crowd of about 50 people that had gathered outside the court building celebrated the trial's outcome.

+Reaction to Potter's sentencing

 Protests were held in reaction to Potter's sentence hearing on February 18, 2022, when she received two years in custody rather than the seven years requested by prosecutors.
 Protesters gathered in Minneapolis outside the Hennepin County Government Center that was the location of the sentencing hearing.
-A group of about 100 people marched to what the believed to be the residence of Judge Regina Chu, who had presided over the Potter's trial and issued the sentence.
+A group of about 100 people marched to what they believed to be the residence of Judge Regina Chu, who had presided over the Potter's trial and issued the sentence.
 In Brooklyn Center that night, people looted the Icon Beauty Supply store.
 In Minneapolis, police made three arrests in connection to looting on East Lake Street.